nydailynews/subway-stop-restaurant-lookup-table/README.md

 4. If there are any subway line labels that need to be angled up, add an object for that particular line to the `var labels = [...` array like this `{"line":"Q", "upper":["57th St", "Ocean Pkwy", "Coney Island - Stillwell Av"]},`.
 5. Remove the line from the `var lines_no = [...` array.

+### How to remove stops along a subway route

+Edit the data/subway_geo.geojson file.

 ### How to remove a subway route

 #### If the line hasn't been activated